djmitche/food.v.igoro.us/_recipes/greek-red-lentil-soup.md

 title: Greek Red Lentil Soup

 ---
-This is from the [rebar modern food cookbook](rebar-modern-food-cookbook.html).
+This is from the Rebar Modern Food Cookbook.

 # Ingredients